-The World Wide Fund for Nature (WWF) commissioned Earth Action (EA) to assess the estimated global costs and benefits of banning and phasing out certain plastic products - those with high likelihood of ending up in the environment, potentially harmful impacts on the environment and human health, and high elimination feasibility.
+The World Wide Fund for Nature (WWF) commissioned Earth Action (EA) to assess the estimated global costs and benefits of banning and phasing out problematic plastic products.
+WWF classifies problematic plastics as those with high likelihood of ending up in the environment and potentially harmful impacts on the environment and human health.
+This study looked in particular at problematic plastics that are already known to have a high elimination feasibility.

 The analysis focused on the cost implications of different policy scenarios and timelines, looking at private, public and social costs and benefits.
+The values in this report are presented in net present value (NPV) for the years 2025-2040.
+Net present value is the difference between the present value of cash inflows and the present value of cash outflows over a specific time period.